Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

 3. **Earth**: Earth is depicted as a smaller sphere in orbit around the Sun.
 It moves according to gravitational forces.

+4. **Comet**: A comet was created describing its orbit using a Bézier curve.

 4. **Grid**: A grid is drawn on the XZ plane to provide a reference for orientation.

 5. **Crosshair**: A crosshair marks the center of the screen, aiding navigation.